logo English

 Increasing support

-This decision also marked the launch of the World Coalition’s first international advocacy campaign directed towards states and international organizations.
-The Coalition participated actively in the efforts for the adoption of the resolution by dedicating the 2007 World Day Against the Death Penalty to this issue.
+This decision also marked the launch of the World Coalition’s first international advocacy campaign directed towards States and international organizations.
+The World Coalition participated actively in the efforts for the adoption of the resolution by dedicating the 2007 World Day Against the Death Penalty to this issue.
 It collected more than 160,000 signatures on a petition and lobbied 105 countries.
-On December 18, 2007, the resolution was passed with the support of 104 UN members states, while 54 voted against and 29 abstained.
+On 18 December 2007, the resolution was passed with the support of 104 UN member States, while 54 voted against and 29 abstained.

 Since 2007, the movement for abolition has grown larger and larger.
-More states have abolished the death penalty, more moratoria on executions have been implemented and proposals for abolition in law have multiplied throughout the world.
+More states have abolished the death penalty in law or in practice or have limited its application, more moratoria on executions have been implemented, and proposals for abolition in law have multiplied throughout the world.

 • UN receives five million signatures in favour of a moratorium on executions